-You may have to pay more than your usual cost sharing amount if you get your drugs at an outof-network pharmacy.
+^{}You may have to pay more than your usual cost sharing amount if you get your drugs at an out-of-network pharmacy.

-You won't pay more than \$35 for a one-month supply of each covered insulin product regardless of the cost-sharing tier, even if you haven't paid your deductible.
+You won't pay more than \$35 for a one-month supply of each covered insulin product regardless of the cost-sharing tier.